michaelmadio/resume/corp_resume.md

 Toronto, Ontario, Canada / michael@madio.ca / 416-479-0425

 ## Overview
 Multi-disciplined technology and thought leader with a demonstrated ability to earn trust and influence others at both executive and technical levels.
-Deep expertise in public cloud, automation, applications, infrastructure, anddevelopment.
+Deep expertise in public cloud, automation, applications, infrastructure, and development.
 Ability to think creatively, think quickly, and make rational decisions.
 Advocate of open-source technologies and working smarter, not harder.

 ## Skills